How does combining math and literature help kids?

 - Day 1 – Read the book to the students and enjoy it.
 Have a sharing circle – those who want to say something about the book have an opportunity.

-- Day 2 - Look at some of the pictures in the book, have a teacher directed discussion (still not necessarily about math concepts).
+- Day 2 – Look at and talk about the pictures in the book

 - Day 3 – Reread the story.
 This time focus the students’ attention on the math concept.